pce1991/MosaicBook/assignments.md

     separate out your gameplay code from your rendering code.
 Always do your calls to SetTileColor last, this makes your logic simpler because you know everything that needs to happen in a frame will have happened by the time you start drawing tiles.
     Use the TilePositionsOverlap function to make collision simpler

+Assignment 5
+In this assignment you will use loops and conditionals to draw various shapes.

+Your program will have N modes (one for each shape you want to draw).
+You'll use conditionals to choose which mode gets executed.
+Use the space bar to cycle between the modes.
+The basic structure looks like this.

+if (mode == 0) {

+// run code for mode 0

+}

+if (mode == 1) {

+// run code for mode 1

+}

+Each shape that you draw should use variables representing the size of the shape.
+For example if you are drawing a box instead of hard-coding the width and height use variables representing the size.

+Here are the shapes that each mode should draw:

+A line of a solid color
+A checkered line going between one color and black.
+A checkered line going between two different colors.
+A line that's broken into 3 parts.
+The first part should be red, the second part yellow, and the third part green.
+A box of a solid color.
+A box where each every even row is colorA and every odd row is colorB A checkered box of two different colors (both colors must be different than the background color).
+A box where one of the color channels increases from left to right.
+A box where one of the color channels increases from top to bottom.
+A box where one of the color channels increases until it reaches a value of 1 half way along the width, and then decreases from 1 to 0 on the other half.

+A useful operator is the "modulo" operator, written as %.
+This operator gives you the remainder when you divide two numbers.
+So a % b is equal to the remainder of a / b.
+For example 4 % 2 == 0 because the remainder of 4 / 2 is 0.
+However 3 % 2 == 1 because 3 / 2 has a remainder of 1.
+This is very useful for finding out if a number is even or odd.
+You can use conditionals inside your for loops.

+For example this will draw a row of 10 tiles where every other one goes unset.

+for (int32 x = 0; x < 10; x++) {
+        if (x % 2 == 0) {
+            SetTileColor(x, 0, 0.2f, 0.2f, 0.8f);
+        }
+ }

+ Assignment 6
+ In this assignment you'll write functions that set the values inside an array.
+Your program should have a mode corresponding to each item in this list.
+You should call the function corresponding to the mode your program is in.
+Your program should have 3 color arrays (1 for each channel) and 2 position arrays (1 for each component).
+The arrays should have enough capacity to store a position and color value for each tile on the grid (tho you don't have to use every element in the array).
+For example if your grid is 16x16 (the default value, you'd have a capacity of 256).
+You must use a larger grid size tho.
+You'll need a single count value which represents how much of the array you're using.
+In your MyMosaicUpdate you should loop over the elements in the array up to count and set the tile color for each element.

+You arrays should be declared globally, you do not need to pass them into your functions tho since functions have access to all global variables.

+To generate a random number you will use RandfRange() which takes two arguments, a minimum and a maximum.
+So to generate a number between 0 and 1 you'd say:

+float32 r = RandfRange(0.0f, 1.0f);

+Here are the modes:

+Set 10 elements in your array to a random position in your grid, and set each of their colors to red.
+Set 10 elements in your array to appear along one row starting in the top left corner; each of the color channels should have a random red value.
+Set 10 elements in your array appearing diagonally going from a red value of 1 to a red value of 0.5.
+Set 25 elements in your array such that you make a 5x5 square of random colors.
+Write a function that takes two arguments representing the starting position of square.
+Set 25 elements in your array such that you make a 5x5 square of random colors starting at that position.
+Set every element in your array such that the entire screen is filled with a random grey-scale value between 0 and 1.
+Set every element in your array such that the entire screen is filled with a random color.
+Set every element in your array such that the entire screen is filled with random colors generated within a certain range (for example the red value may be randomized between 0.4 and 0.6).
+The function should take arguments representing the min and max values of the randomized range.

+Your program must randomly generate the values once per mode switch, which means it should not generate values for the array every frame.

+Note that to generate a random number you must call the RandfRange function inside a function.

+Your program will have a similar structure to this example.
+Your functions should configure the contents of your array and then you simply loop over your arrays and call SetTileColor passing in elements from the array.

+// declare your arrays

+int32 modeIndex = 0;

+void Mode1() {

+    //...

+}

+void MyMosaicUpdate() {

+    if (InputPressed(Keyboard, Input_Space)) {

+        if (modeIndex == 1) {

+          Mode1();

+        }

+       modeIndex++;

+   }

+   // Loop over the elements in your array and call SetTileColor

+  for (int i = 0; i < elements; i++) {

+     SetTileColor(xs[i], ys[i], reds[i], greens[i], blues[i]);

+  }

+}